cakeslob/regularmac_800/README.md

 - Gui configuration via Setup menu, includes add/remove sliders, change gui colours, add buttons, etc
 - Can be configured to fit within 800 x 480 pixels and smaller with 3 different screen configurations

-Still work in progress
+Still work in progress.

+First time running, it will display an error.
+After that, the prefs file is created and it will run.

-To use, put the .py into the directory of your configuration and add the following to your .ini [DISPLAY]USER_COMMAND_FILE=usercommand_regularmac_800.py
+To use, put the .py into the directory of your configuration and add the following to your .ini right under the axis line "USER_COMMAND_FILE=usercommand_regularmac_800.py"

+[DISPLAY]
+DISPLAY = axis

+USER_COMMAND_FILE = usercommand_regularmac_800.py

 http://linuxcnc.org/docs/2.9/html/gui/axis.html#_user_command_file